 An item that’s on every Vientiane itinerary is the Patuxai, the Lao version of the Arc de Triomphe.

-Funny story: the Americans thought it would be convenient to have an airport in Vientiane, so they donated some concrete to the Lao government.
+Fun fact: the Americans thought it would be convenient to have an airport in Vientiane, so they donated some concrete to the Lao government.
 But the government had other plans and used the concrete to build the Patuxai instead!
-That’s why the building is sometimes called the vertical runway:-).
+That’s why this building is sometimes called the vertical runway:-).

 Laos was neutral during the Vietnam war, still, some 260 million bombs were dropped on Laos between 1964 and 1973.
 Millions of those bombies didn’t detonate and are still hidden in the fields and the jungle.
 Each year hundreds of people, often children, are killed or severely injured when they accidentally come across one of those bombs.
 Visiting the center is very impressive…